-Any member of the family will not be independent of welfare assistance for at least six consecutive months before Contract expiration.
+Any member of the family will not be independent of welfare assistance at graduation.

 The final results of the Administrative File Review process must be provided in writing to the participant within twenty (20) business days from the date of the receipt of the request for review.
 The results shall include a brief statement of the basis for the decision, including the policies and/or regulation(s) governing the decision.
 If the participant does not agree with the determination of the Administrative Review, the participant may request an Informal Hearing.